hashicorp/vault/website/source/docs/auth/userpass.html.md

 ## Configuration

-To use the "userpass" auth backend, an operator must configure it with userse that are allowed to authenticate.
+To use the "userpass" auth backend, an operator must configure it with users that are allowed to authenticate.
 An example is shown below.
 Use `vault help` for more details.

 ```